 - 1. There will be no significant difference between the group of male and female teachers working in +2 private schools of Darbhanga district, India in terms of perceived occupational stress. - 2.
 None of the dimensions of occupational stress will emerge as the predictor between the group of male and female teachers working in private schools. - 3.
-Male teacher will have greater degree of occupational stress than female teachers.
+Male teachers will have a greater degree of occupational stress than female teachers.